5 Simple Ways To Relieve Stress Throughout The Day

 Tell someone about it

 Telling a friend of family member about what’s stressing you out is another great way to put things into perspective, even if it’s just through a text.
 I find that once I’ve explained why I’m feeling stressed to someone else, I tend to feel less affected by it.
 Sometimes talking to someone can help you see that you’re overreacting, or you might even end up with a solution that you were struggling to find.
-Often the other person will have experienced something similar and can offer you some words of advice, and if not, they can simply provide you with a calming space to help you slow down and reflect on your thoughts.

 Also, when you reach out to others under stress, you release oxytocin – a neuro-hormone which plays a role in social-bonding.
 In the TED Talk How To Make Stress Your Friend, Psychologist Kelly McGonigal explains that when you make connections with others during stressful times, you release more oxytocin and your stress response becomes healthier, so you actually recover faster from stress.
 Pretty neat!